 Review Article: Review Article summarise and describe new developments of interdisciplinary significance as well as proposing new future research directions based on their reviews.
 Reviews contain Abstract, Introduction that outlines the main theme, subheadings, and the Future Direction for resolving research questions.
 Conceptual Paper addresses a question that cannot be answered simply by getting more factual information.
-A purely conceptual question is one to which factual information is not even relevant.
+A purely conceptual question is not even relevant.